 So which is the ‘best’ improvement method for you to use.
 Are you using the ‘right’ one?

-Factors such as multi-site operations, complex organisational structures and the scale and type of change required all influence how to get the best outcome.
+Factors such as multi-site operations, complex organisational structures and the scale and type of change required all influence how you can get to the best outcome.
 Any of the usual improvement methodologies, such as Lean, Six Sigma or continuous improvement, could be right for you.
 They’re all equally effective if applied correctly.

 - The energy and vision of the senior leadership team can get lost or diluted by the time it reaches front-line staff

-- Strategy needs to reflect sometimes competing needs and priorities of different parts of the business
+- Strategy needs to reflect the sometimes competing needs and priorities of different parts of the business

-- Staff becoming confused or overwhelmed because of competing objectives within different business units.
+- Staff becoming confused or overwhelmed because of the competing objectives within different business units

-We have experience of working across the full range of improvement and project methodologies to suit your business.
-All can provide the structure and resilience your improvement programme needs to succeed.
+We have experience of working with the full range of improvement and project methodologies and can use them if they suit your requirements.
+Many of these methodologies can provide the structure and resilience your improvement programme needs to succeed.
 The skill is in adapting how you apply your preferred method to fit the specific requirements and culture of your business.

-ETS supported us in the design and delivery of our new processes.
+“Efficient Thinking supported us in the design and delivery of our new processes.
 The programme was ambitious in its scope and had a demanding timeline.
-They were instrumental in motivating the team, who enthusiastically embraced the change programme and became digital ambassadors for the rest of the organisation.
+They were instrumental in motivating the team, who enthusiastically embraced the change programme and became digital ambassadors for the rest of the organisation”